wordpress-mobile/WordPress-Android/WordPress/src/androidTest/monkeys/README.md

 # Tool `playstore-screenshots.py`

 This tool helps you take screenshots for the Play Store.
 It uses the [AndroidViewClient](https://github.com/dtmilano/AndroidViewClient) python library to control and send commands to emulators or devices.
 It connects to a real blog and change the emulator or device language to take localized screenshots.

+## Prerequisites

-Prerequisites: your devices or emulators must be connected to the Internet and rooted.
+* your devices or emulators must be connected to the Internet and rooted.
+* `adb` binary must be in your `PATH` when you run the tool.

 ## Setup